bortyr/order-service/README.md

 ## Getting started

-Download our project from the previous assignment and launch it with IntelliJ IDEA.
+Change into directory of project from the previous assignment and launch it with IntelliJ IDEA.

 Start RabbitMQ as docker container: